diptesh2082/ShooterGame/README.md

 - Survive as long as possible to win the game.

 ## Code Structure
-The project consists of several key files:
+The project consists of several key files and directories:
-- **KillEmAllGameMode.cpp**: Contains the main game logic, including player and AI interactions.
+- **Source/**: Contains the main game logic, including player and AI interactions.
+  - **KillEmAllGameMode.cpp**: Contains the main game logic.
   - **ShooterAiController.cpp**: Manages AI behavior and decision-making.
-- **Other relevant files**: Include additional game mechanics, player controls, and UI elements.
+- **Config/**: Configuration files for the project.
+- **Saved/**: Contains saved game data.
+- **DerivedDataCache/**: Caches derived data for faster loading.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any suggestions or improvements.